 To optimize revenue, your business should focus on optimizing pricing, marketing campaigns, and sales effectiveness.
-This means, meeting customer demand with value-driven pricing, improving marketing automation to convert as many qualified leads as possible, and selling to your highest-value leads.
+This means, meeting customer demand with value-driven pricing, improving marketing and sales automation to convert as many qualified leads as possible, and selling to your highest-value leads.

 By Patrick Campbell